Encryption is a must when dealing with sensitive data or passwords. In a previous blog post we've looked at encrypting using

 These are different in their hardware requirements, speed, and implementation.
 However, they are all extremely difficult to crack.

-I cannot recommend learning everything about how encryption algorithms work, because it is a very complex field (full of mathematics!).
+I cannot recommend learning everything about how hashing algorithms work, because it is a very complex field (full of mathematics!).
 A very modern, heavily scrutinised, and seemingly well rounded algorithm is Argon2.
 However, you may find some issues in some operating systems when it comes to using it.

-Since the biggest problem with encryption is that software developers don't use it enough, any of the choices is better than none of them.
+Since the biggest problem with encryption and hashing is that software developers don't use it enough, any of the choices is better than none of them.
 I would recommend using PBKDF2 or Argon2, as they are both "better" than Bcrypt and not as hardware-consuming as Scrypt.

 To keep things simple we'll use PBKDF2—as it works on all operating systems and hosting providers.